adamhleslie/WarmGun/README.md

 # This is a work in progress
 The repository is currently being cleaned up and standardized.
-It is not currently possible to compile and run, unless done so from a UTCS Lab machine.
-This began as group project for a class, but all non-original code has been removed.

 ## Design Overview
 Core is the basic functionality of the engine.
 It runs the game loop, which calls update on Modules and Entities, then renders.